jianlin-cheng/DeepGraphene/README.md

 * If you want to train Graphene_SVR, Go into [Script folader](./Graphene_DeepLearning/Script/Predict/Graphene_SVR), Use `Matlab2017a` to open the script [SVM_Regression](./Graphene_DeepLearning/Script/Predict/Graphene_SVR/SVM_Regression).
 Run it automatically, them you can get this model

 ## Result:
-The training process toward testing data is shown as below `training single Graphene size data's performance`
+Setting 4by4 and 5by5 data as an example, the training process toward testing data is shown as below `training single Graphene size data's performance`
 ![](https://github.com/jianlin-cheng/DeepGraphene/blob/master/Image/image3.jpg)